coreos/coreos-assembler/docs/gangplank/usage.md

 ### Podman mode (for Developers)

 For the developer use-case or even building on virtual machine, Gangplank supports running as a `podman` privileged pod.
-In podman, Ganplank will create worker pods.
+In podman, Gangplank will create worker pods.

 This requires the `podman-remote` package installed and enabled (enabled, via `systemctl --now enable podman.socket`).